Affirmative action lawsuit against Harvard must go to trial

-- A group of Asian-American students rejected by Harvard University got a show of support from the Justice Department Thursday over what they allege are discriminatory affirmative action policies relating to the university's admissions criteria, The New York Times reported.
+- A group of Asian-American students rejected by Harvard University got a show of support from the Justice Department in August over what they allege are discriminatory affirmative action policies relating to the university's admissions criteria, The New York Times reported.
 The case stands to impact other colleges and universities that consider race in admissions.

 - Backed by anti-affirmative action group Students for Fair Admissions, the students say Harvard unfairly limits the number of qualified Asian-American students it admits in support of applicants of other races who are less qualified.